NFT-DAO/RFC-nft-standard/standard.md

 ### Considerations

-That being said, we have unique metadata link to a token and can always prove that with 100% certainty.
+That being said, we have a unique metadata link to a token and can always prove that with 100% certainty.
 No one else can manipulate the link except if the policy allows it to (update mechanism).

-Since the cost of the transaction is determined by the size of the transaction the amount of data stored on chain is minimized.
+Since the cost of the transaction is determined by the size of the transaction, the amount of data stored on the chain is minimized.

-Also digital assists are not assumed to be single files or a small set of data or a single image.
+Also digital assettes are not assumed to be single files or a small set of data or a single image.
 NFTs have a clear application in tying real world data to on chain tokens.
-For example the use of NFTs in tracking weld certifications for bridges would combine engendering specifications with video of the weld and x-ray images.
+For example, the use of NFTs in tracking weld certifications for bridges would combine engendering specifications with a video of the weld and x-ray images.
 Another example of a NFT would be piano concerto with a `.mp3` file containing the music and the sheet music as a `.pdf`.